sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.2.1
+- Fixed bug in add-server-function that uploaded arguments without keys.
 ### v0.2.0
 - Improved type generation.
 - Unified the client usage.